UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/2_finetuning_absa_models.md

 ### Using the Fine-tuned Model

-In contrast to the training procedure, there is no appropriate [Evaluator](https://huggingface.co/docs/evaluate/package_reference/evaluator_classes#evaluator) class for the ABSA task within the HuggingFace `transformers` framework.
-This need to be implemented with the functionality of `accelerate` framework for distributed execution of large models on multiple GPUs.
+In contrast to the training procedure, we cannot use the [Evaluator](https://huggingface.co/docs/evaluate/package_reference/evaluator_classes#evaluator) class from the HuggingFace `transformers` framework in a similar way we used the Trainer class.
+The Trainer class handled the FSDP appoach for model distribution over multiple GPUs.
+For evauation, this need to be implemented with the functionality of `accelerate` framework.
 Therefore, we create a script `use_absa.py` that we will run later with the `accelerate` tool.

 ```
 accelerate launch --config_file accelerate.cfg use_absa.py